AgnostiqHQ/covalent/doc/source/api/executors/awsec2.rst

    * - AWS EC2 Key Pair
      - Yes
      - :code:`key_name`
      - An EC2 Key Pair must be created and named corresponding to the :code:`key_name` config value.
+This key pair is used by the executor to connect to the EC2 instance via SSH.
+This key must also be present in the user's local machine that is dispatching the workflow and it's filepath specified under the :code:`ssh_key_file` config value.
    * - VPC
      - No
      - :code:`vpc`